Astelia alpina: Distribution and habitat

 Pineapple grass is commonly found in the subalpine and alpine areas of Tasmania and the Australian Alps.
 In these habitats, plants must be tough to survive the harsh wind exposure, hot sun in summer, and freezing in winter.
 The Tasmanian species typically dominates alpine sedgeland and is found on all mountains in Tasmania.
 It prefers moist soils, and often occurs together with the coral fern (Gleichenia alpina), and other alpine plants including Empodisma minus, Carpha alpina, and Restio australis.

 Ecology

 Astelia alpina is often a pioneer species following fires in alpine areas.
-Alpine herbland and sedgeland is typically dominated by Astelia alpina 10–20 years after a fire, a community that generally replaces deciduous and coniferous heath.
+Alpine herbland and sedgeland are typically dominated by Astelia alpina 10–20 years after a fire, a community that generally replaces deciduous and coniferous heath.
 Western alpine sedgeland in Tasmania is less dependent on fire to exist than sedgelands in eastern Tasmania.
 It has a variable form and dominance depending on location and habitat (Table 1).

 Table 1: Description of vegetative coverage by Pineapple Grass, Astelia alpina, in different locations.
 Different locations display different form and dominance patterns.